Degree Requirements

 Complete details on the criteria for and completion of the Graduation Project can be found within the Graduation Project Guidelines here

-The purpose of Part II of the Graduation Project is to explore in deliberate design terms the material of Part I. ARCH 549 is a one-term, 9-credit course.
-In order to enrol in ARCH 549, in addition to passing ARCH 548, a student must have reduced any outstanding course requirements beyond ARCH 549 to a maximum of 18 credits.
+The purpose of Part II of the Graduation Project is to explore in deliberate design terms the material of Part I. ARCH_V 549 is a one-term, 9-credit course.
+In order to enrol in ARCH_V 549, in addition to passing ARCH_V 548, a student must have reduced any outstanding course requirements beyond ARCH_V 549 to a maximum of 18 credits.

 The final grade will be determined by the supervising committee in consultation with guests and other faculty in attendance at the final presentation.
 A minimum of 68% is required in order to obtain credit for the course.
 It should be noted that in cases where the time taken to complete the Graduation Project has been extended, the final grade will fully reflect the period of time taken to complete the project.